Red Bull Logo

 Red Bull Emblem

-Since 1987, the blend of taurine, caffeine, and sugar has been packaged in a blue and white can with a striking logo.
-It depicts two bulls about to collide with their horns against the backdrop of the sun.
-The idea is nothing new – the same pattern is present on the Krating Daeng labels.
+Since 1987, the mixture of taurine, caffeine, and sugar has been packaged in a blue-and-white can with a colorful logo.
+It depicts two bulls ready to clash horns against the backdrop of the sun.
+The idea is not new – the same picture is present on Krating Daeng labels.

-The two red bulls pointing towards the center symbolize power and energy.
-The large yellow circle in the background represents the solar disk.
-Animals convey balance: they are opposed to each other and, at the same time, complement each other because the left side of the emblem mirrors the right one.
+The two red bulls pointing toward the center symbolize strength and energy.
+The large yellow circle in the background represents a solar disk.
+The animals convey balance: they oppose yet complement one another, with the logo’s left side mirroring the right.

-The logo contains not only a graphic image with bulls but also the inscription “Red Bull.”
-The brand name immediately catches the eye, thanks to the large, rounded letters.
-The designers used a personal sans serif font.
-It has something in common with Futura SH-Dem Bold, Futura TS XBold, Avant Garde Gothic, Futura BQ Demi Bold.
-The similarity is only distant, as the “R” in the word “Red” and the “B” in the word “Bull” have a unique writing style.
-For example, “B” looks like a modified beta character.
+The logo features a graphic of bulls and the inscription “Red Bull.”
+The brand name immediately catches the eye thanks to the large, rounded letters.
+The designers used a customized sans-serif font.
+It has something in common with Futura SH-Dem Bold, Futura TS XBold, Avant Garde Gothic, and Futura BQ Demi Bold.
+The similarities are only remote, as the “R” in “Red” and the “B” in “Bull” have distinct writing styles.
+For example, the “B” looks like a modified beta character.

-Color palette borrowed from Krating Daeng.
-It combines bright colors, which is typical of Thai culture.
-Bulls, as in the name of the brand, are red.
-They are surrounded by blurred yellow outlines – glare from the solar disk.
+The color palette is borrowed from Krating Daeng.
+It combines bright colors characteristic of Thai culture.
+The bulls, as in the brand name, are red.
+They are surrounded by blurred yellow contours – the glare from the sun’s disk.

 What does the Red Bull logo represent?

-Two red bulls, which clash with their horns against the background of a yellow sun, symbolize strength and energy.
-They link modern-day Red Bull to its predecessor, the Thai energy drink brand Krating Daeng.
-It was from him that Red Bull took the logo.
+Two red bulls, their horns pointed at a yellow sun, symbolize strength and energy.
+They link the modern Red Bull with its predecessor, the Thai energy drink brand Krating Daeng.
+It is from him that Red Bull took its logo.

 The bulls in the logo symbolize strength, perseverance, power, energy, and physical activity.